kubernetes-sigs/gateway-api/geps/gep-713/index.md

 With that in mind, a possible solution for the discoverability problem may involve designing tools (e.g. CLI tools/plugins), new CRDs, etc that let users ask questions in terms of the real life problems they have to deal with on a daily basis, rather than shaped by the underlying technologies used in the process.
 For instance, a simple Kubernetes object that is used to declare the rules to process a HTTP request cannot have its status reported simply as Ready/Not ready.
 By being a complex object composed of multiple routing rules, potentially affected by specifications declared from other objects as well, its status MUST account for that complexity and be structured in such a way that informs the owner with respect to each possible case, whether the ones induced by the internal specification declared by the object itself or its external relationships.

-In other words, the discoverability problem exists and must be addressed in light of the complexity associated with the topology of contexts induced by a set of hierarchically related resources.
+In other words, the discoverability problem exists and must be addressed in light of the complexity associated with the topology of nested contexts induced by a set of hierarchically related resources.
 One should always have that topology in mind while asking questions regarding the behavior of a given resource, because just like a routing object (e.g. HTTPRoute) does not exist independently from its parent contexts (e.g. Gateways) or its children (e.g. Backends), any resource in focus may be just a part of a whole.

 ### Status reporting

 #### Metaresource status

-Metaresource CRDs MUST define a status stanza that allows for reporting the status of the metaresource with respect to each context the resource may apply.
+Metaresource CRDs MUST define a status stanza that allows for reporting the status of the metaresource with respect to each scope the resource may apply.

 The basic status conditions are: